-Bioethics & Medical Humanities Minor
+Bioethics and Medical Humanities Minor

 Bioethics image

-The minor in Bioethics & Medical Humanities explores the human experience of health and illness from a global perspective.
+The minor in Bioethics and Medical Humanities explores the human experience of health and illness from a global perspective.
 Health care in the twenty-first century calls for a well-rounded education that includes the arts and humanities as well as the sciences.

 Examine health and health care through the lens of ethics, history, culture, diversity, literature, visual and performing arts.